Typical lead time for BTO SKU fulfilment is 6-8 weeks. Please contact Inforce computing at

 Sorenson Spark/On2 VP6

 The camera interface is through 4-lane+2-lane MIPI-CSI and can support up to 13MP sensors.
 Dual camera capability in PiP mode is also possible.
 The 4-lane CSI0 supports CMOS and CCD sensors and is capable up to 13MP sensors.
 The 2-lane CSI1 has webcam support and is capable up to 8MP sensors.
 Inforce 6301 Micro SOM has been validated with the OV5640 camera module from OmniVision®.
-Note that the camera module is not provided as part of the Inforce 6301 development kit.
-It could be purchased as an accessory from http://www.inforcecomputing.com/products/accessories.
+Note that the camera module is not provided as part of the Inforce 6301 reference design.
+It could be purchased as an accessory from https://www.inforcecomputing.com/products/accessories.

-The Inforce 6301 development kit is powered by a 12V/3A wall adaptor.
+The Inforce 6301 reference design is powered by a 12V/3A wall adaptor.
 The Inforce 6301 SOM coupled with the smaller reference carrier (ACC-1C10 accessory) is powered by a 5V/3A wall adaptor.
 Our products typically offer support for 7V-16V power input range.
-The total power consumed by the Inforce 6301 development kit ranges between 6W to 17W when different use cases are executed.
+The total power consumed by the Inforce 6301 reference design ranges between 6W to 17W when different use cases are executed.
 There are no test points made available to measure run-time power on the board.
 But the input current through the DC jack can be measured during different use-cases.
 Please note that we do run the Trepn profiler as part of our validation process on all our stock Android releases.

 Audio is available through HDMI, USB and speaker out.
 Note that HDMI is available only on the ACC-1C10 reference carrier.
-The Inforce 6301 development kit comes with a microphone for recording and a combo jack for microphone and speaker out.
+The Inforce 6301 reference design comes with a microphone for recording and a combo jack for microphone and speaker out.

 We provide datasheets, user guide and a Hardware Reference Manual.
 Schematics are not provided for the Inforce 6301.
 Board design files are proprietary and confidential and hence not provided.